hwhite36/xapi-data-analyzer/README.md

 Pressbooks online textbook.
 The program relies on the data being present as an exported .csv file from the UW-Madison Learning Locker (in the "raw" format).

+This version identifies users who are logged in by tracking their emails.
+It will not be useful if a majority of users are not signed in (or if the textbook pages are not embedded in Canvas).

 ## Installation
 ### For users: